JustGoodOldHaroldHere/PlexConfiguration/NginxAndCertbot.md

 - ensure ports 80 and 443 are open to your server
 - point your desired domains and subdomains to your servers external IP address in DNS

-Now there are again a million ways to do this but i like short, simply and rather bulletproof
+Now there are again a million ways to do this but i like short, simple and rather bulletproof

 Install software properties - if you haven't already
 ```